Non-symplectic automorphisms of K3 surfaces with one-dimensional moduli space: Abstract

 \section{Abstract}

 The moduli space of K3 surfaces $X$ with a purely non-symplectic automorphism $\sigma$ of order $n\geq 2$ is one dimensional exactly when $\varphi(n)=8$ or $10$.
 In this paper we classify and give explicit equations for the very general members $(X,\sigma)$ of the irreducible components of maximal dimension of such moduli spaces.
-In particular we show that there is a unique one-dimensional component for $n=20,22, 24$ and two irreducible components in the remaining cases.
+In particular we show that there is a unique one-dimensional component for $n=20,22, 24$, three irreducible components for $n=15$ and two components in the remaining cases.